doc-kits/react/src/ColorBox/README.md

 ## Features

-- Click / tap on the color value to cycle through other formats of the same value.
+- Click on the color value to cycle through other formats of the same value.

 ## Usage